pedro-curto/DepChain/README.md

 ## Configuration

 **First of all, you need to generate the configuration files** (with the membership).
+For this, we assume you have the `jq` command available (we use it for JSON manipulation).

-To do that, run the following command:
+To generate the configuration files:
 ```bash
 cd scripts
 ./createMembership.sh